BogTheMudWing/Blip/README.md

 ## Nightly

-If you're feeling bold, you can download the latest nightly build [here](https://nightly.link/BogTheMudWing/Blip/workflows/build/main/Artifacts.zip). **This is the active development version, not a stable release.
+If you're feeling bold, you can download the latest nightly build [here](https://nightly.link/BogTheMudWing/Blip/workflows/build/main/Artifacts.zip). **This is the active development version on the main branch, not a stable release.
+Expect issues.
 It may not work at all.**

+## Development

+To build the project from source, simply run the command `./gradlew build`.
+The completed jar will appear in `build/libs/blip-v*.jar`.

 ## Contributing

 There are many ways in which you can contribute:

-- For bug reports, please create an issue on the GitHub repository detailing exactly how the error occurred and any relevant crash reports or logs.
+- For bug reports, please create an issue on the GitHub repository detailing exactly how the error occurred and any
+- relevant crash reports or logs.
-- For feature requests, please create an issue on the GitHub repository detailing what the feature or enhancement should be and how it would improve the project.
+- For feature requests, please create an issue on the GitHub repository detailing what the feature or enhancement should
+- be and how it would improve the project.
 - For pull requests, please maintain good coding practices and take feedback eagerly.
 - You can also contribute simply by sharing the mod with other people who might like it :)

+## Questions and Answers

+**Will there be a Forge version?**

+Maybe, but I don't have that planned right now.
+I don't know Forge, but if you do, maybe you could try it!

+**What versions of Minecraft does Blip run on?**

+I will generally try to support only the latest release of Minecraft.
+I will not be testing on snapshots and I will probably not go out of my way to support older versions of Minecraft.
+But you won't know until you try!

+**Why is it called Blip?**

+Blip is a simple name that is easy to say, and I strive to make Blip simple and easy to use.
+Also, instead of moving items from the Creative inventory into your hotbar, they just *blip* into your hand!

+**Why is the versioning like that?**

+Normal semantic versioning follows the pattern `MAJOR.MINOR.PATCH`, which is useful for developers, but not so much users.
+To differentiate major versions of the software, I have changed the pattern slightly to `vEDITION-MAJOR.MINOR.PATCH`. _Edition_ is for big user-facing upgrades so that _major_ can be updated independently to indicate non-backward-compatible changes (as it is supposed to).

 ## Thanks to